ubc-mdscl/ubc-mdscl.github.io/program/aboutme.md

 ---
 layout: page
-title: About UBC MDS
+title: About the UBC MDS-CL Program
-subtitle: About the UBC MDS-CL Program
+subtitle:
 ---

 The UBC Master of Data Science –Computational Linguistics (MDS-CL) program is a 10-month long professional master’s program.
 Jointly taught by faculty from Arts and Science, MDS-CL students are given access to experts in the fields of Linguistics, Statistics, and Computer Science.

 The [University of British Columbia](https://www.ubc.ca/) (UBC) is a comprehensive research-intensive university, consistently ranked among the 40 best universities in the world.
-The MDS-CL program was launched in September 2018 and is offered by a collaboration between the UBC Department of Linguistics, Department of Computer Science and Department of Statistics.
-The program structure includes 24 one-credit courses offered in four-week segments.
+The MDS-CL program was launched in September 2018 and is offered by a collaboration between the UBC [Department of Linguistics](https://linguistics.ubc.ca/), [Department of Computer Science](https://www.cs.ubc.ca/) and [Department of Statistics](https://www.stat.ubc.ca/).
+The program structure includes [24 one-credit courses](https://masterdatascience.ubc.ca/programs/computational-linguistics) offered in four-week segments.
 Courses are lab-oriented and delivered in-person with some blended online content.

-At the end of the six segments, an eight-week, six-credit capstone project is also included, allowing students to apply their newly acquired knowledge, while working alongside other students with real-life data sets.
+At the end of the six segments, an eight-week, six-credit [capstone project](https://masterdatascience.ubc.ca/employers/capstone-project) is also included, allowing students to apply their newly acquired knowledge, while working alongside other students with real-life data sets.

 ### Highlights Specific to Computational Linguistics: